open-feature/spec/specification/sections/05-events.md

 ##### Conditional Requirement 5.3.4.1

-> While the provider's `on context changed` function is executing, associated `PROVIDER_CONTEXT_PENDING` handlers **MUST** run.
+> While the provider's `on context changed` function is executing, associated `RECONCILING` handlers **MUST** run.

-The implementation must run any `PROVIDER_CONTEXT_PENDING` handlers associated with the provider while the provider is reconciling its state.
+The implementation must run any `RECONCILING` handlers associated with the provider while the provider is reconciling its state.
 In languages with asynchronous semantics, the emission of this event can be skipped if the `on context changed` function of the provider in question executes synchronously for a given provider, no other operations can take place while it runs.

 see: [provider event types](../types.md#provider-events), [provider events](#51-provider-events), context, [provider context reconciliation](02-providers.md#26-provider-context-reconciliation)